cyberboy666/r_e_c_u_r/documentation/beta_access_notes_and_limitations_of_v2.md

 you can read the highlevel overview / roadmap of what v2 is about in the [signal_culture_and_future_plans] doc.

-this doc will explain how to try out and use the new features, and also keep track of the known issues and my thoughts/ plans to fix them. if any testers find addational bugs i will keep track of them here.
+this doc will explain how to try out and use the new features, and also keep track of the known issues and my thoughts/ plans to fix them. if any testers find additional bugs i will keep track of them here.

 ## flashing the new img.